-During the fourth Assembly (2011 – 2016) I sat on the Assembly’s Enterprise and Business Committee and Environment and Sustainability Committee; and was Chair of the Standards of Conduct Committee.
-I continue to participate in a number of cross-party groups.
+During the fourth Assembly (2011 – 2016) Mick sat on the Assembly’s Health, Enterprise and Business and Environment and Sustainability Committees, and was Chair of the Standards of Conduct Committee.

-From 2012 – 2015 I represented the Welsh Government on the European Union Committee of the Regions where he was also appointed to its EU task force on Ukraine.
+From 2012 – 2015 Mick represented Wales on the European Union Committee of the Regions where he was also appointed to its EU task force on Ukraine.

 In June 2016 Mick was appointed Counsel General for Wales.
 As the Welsh Government’s Law Officer, he is the Welsh Government’s chief legal advisor and represents it in the courts.